-EastEnders and Carry On star Dame Barbara Windsor diagnosed with Alzheimer’s
+Support pours in for Dame Barbara Windsor after Alzheimer's announcement

 The star, famous for her roles in nine Carry On films and for playing pub landlord Peggy Mitchell in EastEnders, was given the heartbreaking diagnosis on April 22, 2014.

-After shedding some tears, her first words were: “I’m so sorry”, Mr Mitchell added.
+Husband Scott added that after shedding some tears, her first words were: “I’m so sorry”, Mr Mitchell added.

 A small circle of friends who had begun to notice her occasional confusion were told shortly after the diagnosis, he said.
 But he stopped the news from going public after his wife struggled to come to terms with it.